tldr-pages/tldr/pages/common/golangci-lint.md

 > Parallelized, smart and fast Go linters runner that integrates with all major IDEs and supports YAML configuration.
 > More information: <https://golangci-lint.run/usage/quick-start/>.

-- Run linters in current folder:
+- Run linters in the current folder:

 `golangci-lint run`